moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 *From Wikipedia:*
 IKFast, the Robot Kinematics Compiler, is a powerful inverse kinematics solver provided within Rosen Diankov's OpenRAVE motion planning software.
 Unlike most inverse kinematics solvers, IKFast can analytically solve the kinematics equations of any complex kinematics chain, and generate language-specific files (like C++) for later use.
 The end result is extremely stable solutions that can run as fast as 5 microseconds on recent processors

-MoveIt!
-IKFast
+MoveIt IKFast
 ---------------

-MoveIt!
-IKFast is a tool that generates a IKFast kinematics plugin for MoveIt using OpenRAVE generated cpp files.
+MoveIt IKFast is a tool that generates a IKFast kinematics plugin for MoveIt using OpenRAVE generated cpp files.
 This tutorial will step you through setting up your robot to utilize the power of IKFast.
-MoveIt!
-IKFast is tested on ROS Melodic with Catkin using OpenRAVE 0.8 with a 6DOF and 7DOF robot arm manipulator.
+MoveIt IKFast is tested on ROS Melodic with Catkin using OpenRAVE 0.8 with a 6DOF and 7DOF robot arm manipulator.
 While it works in theory, currently the IKFast plugin generator tool does not work with >7 degree of freedom arms.

 Getting Started
 -----------------
 If you haven't already done so, make sure you've completed the steps in `Getting Started <../getting_started/getting_started.html>`_.

-You should have MoveIt! configuration package for your robot that was created by using the `Setup Assistant <../setup_assistant/setup_assistant_tutorial.html>`_
+You should have MoveIt configuration package for your robot that was created by using the `Setup Assistant <../setup_assistant/setup_assistant_tutorial.html>`_

 Installing OpenRAVE on Ubuntu 16.04 is tricky.
 Here are 2 blog posts that give slightly different recipes for installing OpenRAVE.